elephantscale/elastic-labs/spark-elastic/intro.md

 # Spark with Elasticssearch install

-In this lab we will be practicing with Elasticseearch.
+In this lab we will be practicing Spark with Elasticseearch.

 ### STEP 1: Login to the server